tkrojer/pandda_inspect_tools/README.md

 ## convert_event_map_to_mtz.py

 pandda.analyse creates event, average and z-maps in CCP4 map format and convert_event_map_to_mtz.py is a python script to convert the maps into MTZ files.
-You need to run this script if you want to explore results from pandda.analyse with inspect_pandda_analyse.py because, in contrast to pandda.inspect, it only reads maps as MTZ files and then uses the XXX function in COOT to convert them into (difference) maps.
+You need to run this script if you want to explore results from pandda.analyse with inspect_pandda_analyse.py because, in contrast to pandda.inspect, it only reads maps as MTZ files and then uses the auto-read function in COOT to convert them into (difference) maps.

 ### <span style="color:red">**Important**</span>
 <span style="color:red">